hartmutobendorf/typer/docs/tutorial/arguments/help.md

     {!> ../docs_src/arguments/help/tutorial007.py!}
     ```

-Then, if you check the `--help` option, you will see a default panel named "`Arguments`" for the *CLI arguments* that don't have a custom `rich_help_panel`.
+Then, if you check the `--help` option, you will see a default panel named "`Arguments`" for the *CLI arguments* that don't have a custom `help_panel`.

-And next you will see other panels for the *CLI arguments* that have a custom panel set in the `rich_help_panel` parameter:
+And next you will see other panels for the *CLI arguments* that have a custom panel set in the `help_panel` parameter:

 <div class="termy">